noumanmunib/advent_of_code_2024/README.md

-Here’s a refined version of the `README.md` without the repository structure section:

----

 # 🎄 Advent of Code 2024: Solutions and Inputs 🎄

 Welcome to my repository for **Advent of Code 2024**!
 This repository contains my solutions for all 25 days of the Advent of Code challenge, along with the input files provided for each day.